aws-samples/busy-engineers-encryption-sdk/docs/exercises/5-multi_region.rst

     .. group-tab:: Python

-        We will be constructing a new multi region KMS Master Key Provider, so replace the call to the KMSMasterKeyProvider in ``__init__`` with a call to our multi region KMS Master Key Provider constructor.
+        We will be constructing a new multi-CMK KMS Master Key Provider, so replace the call to the KMSMasterKeyProvider in ``__init__`` with a call to our multi-CMK KMS Master Key Provider constructor.

         .. code-block:: python
            :lineno-start: 32